CASA is Here for You

-- Make a habit of checking your FSU email and Blackboard account daily.
+- Make a habit of checking your FSU email and Canvas account daily.
 Read all emails and announcements from your professors and make notes.

 - Use Folders for each of your courses.
 Whether you keep digital folders or paper, organize your materials for each course separately.

 Weekly Course Schedule Example an example of organizing your week by day and course

 Weekly Course Schedule Template a blank schedule template for you to enter your course information

 Weekly Course Schedule Template with time blocks a more detailed, hour-by-hour schedule template for you to organize your week

 Managing your time effectively can lead to increased productivity, less stress, and increased motivation and momentum.
 As with many strategies, it’s important to find what works best for you.
 Below are a few things to try:

 - Utilize CASA’s semester calendar to record important due dates for all courses.
 This exercise will help you identify your heavy and light weeks.

 - Use your semester calendar to then make a weekly to do list to help you plan when you are going to work on your assignments to ensure they are completed for the due date.